-C11 The Covid-19 public inquiry
+30 The Covid-19 public inquiry

-Congress notes the Covid-19 public inquiry hearings, which began in June, have revealed serious failings in the UK government's preparedness and response to the pandemic and a systematic, long-term failure to address deep structural inequalities in society and systemic labour market discrimination which resulted in poorer households, disabled people and Black people suffering disproportionately - 60 per cent of people who lost their lives to Covid-19 were disabled.
+Congress notes the Covid-19 public inquiry hearings, which began in June, have revealed serious failings in the UK government's preparedness and response to the pandemic and a systematic, long-term failure to address deep structural inequalities in society which resulted in poorer households, disabled people and Black people suffering disproportionately - 60 per cent of people who lost their lives to Covid-19 were disabled.

 Congress applauds the important evidence that the TUC, with input from affiliates, has submitted to the Inquiry so far.
 This has demonstrated to the Inquiry that austerity seriously damaged the UK's resilience.
-Safe staffing levels, public service capacity and resources, protections for pregnant workers, the social security system and health and safety protections at work were all subjected to funding cuts in the decade before the pandemic.
+Safe staffing levels, public service capacity and resources, the social security system and health and safety protections at work were all subjected to funding cuts in the decade before the pandemic.
 This reduced capacity to respond.
 Congress agrees that it's crucial that this evidence is reflected in the Inquiry's conclusions and recommendations about preparedness for future pandemics (including devolved government experiences).